n. Provisions

 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company's exposure to the risk of changes in market interest rates relates primarily to the Company's long-term debt obligations with floating interest rates.

-The following table demonstrates the sensitivity to a reasonably possible change in interest rates on that portion of loans and borrowings affected.
+As at 31 March 2024 the following table demonstrate the sensitivity to a reasonably possible change in interest rates on the outstanding portion of loans and borrowings.
 With all other variables held constant, the Company's profit/(loss) before tax is affected as follows:

 Credit risk is the risk that counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
 The Company is exposed to credit risk from its operating activities (primarily trade receivables) and from its financing activities, including deposits with banks and financial institutions and other financial instruments.